I don’t do nervous. Until recently, I believed that. Then unexpected fear came to visit.

 God Loves to Turn Up the Heat

 My Mac laptop was on it’s way to an Apple service center to resolve a recalled battery issue, so all I packed was an iPad and smartphone with no way to print.
 Following the rules as best I could, I emailed the chairwoman (who edited two of my projects) a link to an excerpt from The Breath of Horse Crazy shared on the WARHorses website.

 I wanted to deliver a full message to my peers, not just something they’d find interesting but useless.
 This bunch is Christian, bathing me in Jesus since my Sunday arrival.
 To offer something meaningful, I added to and deleted from the excerpt, a challenge for this techno-klutzy gal.

 A screenshot of the webpage captured the excerpt, making it impossible to edit.
 Pulling a few related paragraphs from elsewhere in the book, I wove the pieces together to create something whole.

 Which meant I had to begin reading from the Notes app on my iPad, flip to the Photo app, read some of the text, then simply remember the ending.

-This was a concern because I am (1) a klutz, and (2) can’t easily read type without special glasses and decent light.
-Neither of which were available.
+This was a real concern because I am (1) a klutz, and (2) can’t easily read without magnifying glasses and decent light.
+I didn’t have my +4.0 reading glasses and the spotlight didn’t help because my iPad screen automatically dimmed on the spotlit stage.

 I Practiced – I Stunk

-I practiced my delivery to stay under three minutes.
+I practiced to get every word in under three minutes.
 My first six or seven attempts stunk, I ran long, and my inflections were over the top.
-I continued to tweak how much I’d read from one source and how little from another to make sense and make the time limit.
+I repeatedly tweaked how much I read from one source and how little from another to maintain a complete message and make the time limit.

 My Notes From That Night